These are the best places to travel this summer

 The vibe: all Pride, all the time

-A longstanding art community and LGBTQ+ escape at the tip of Cape Cod, Provincetown has welcomed queer travelers for decades.
+A longstanding art community and LGBTIQ+ escape at the tip of Cape Cod, Provincetown has welcomed queer travelers for decades.
 About five hours from New York, the New England town draws travelers in with unspoiled beaches and an open-minded attitude.
-Charming cottages, a walkable downtown area and many outdoor dining options mean you’ll always find things to do in Provincetown.
+Charming cottages, a walkable downtown area and many outdoor dining options mean you'll keep coming back for more.
 The city also has a reputation as one of the country’s most bike-friendly places.
 Multiple shops and rental options are available.

 Visit for a big community event, like Pride in June, Bear Week in July or Carnival in August.
 For an artsy experience, explore the 40-some galleries along Commerce Street.
 You can also check out the Provincetown Art Association and Museum, which spotlights local and regional art.